 F-2) Determine the impacts from non-native vegetation on listed species’ habitat availability and population dynamics.

 G-1) Support efforts to enhance the operational flexibility of water managers to support species.

+G-2) Outreach to external stakeholders and the public about Collaborative Program activities, initiatives, and priorities.